jingsewu/open-wes/server/CONTRIBUTING.md

 # Vision Statement

-Our vision for the SWMS project is to revolutionize warehouse management by providing a cutting-edge, open-source solution that empowers businesses of all sizes to optimize their logistics and supply chain operations.
+Our vision for the Open-wes project is to revolutionize warehouse management by providing a cutting-edge, open-source solution that empowers businesses of all sizes to optimize their logistics and supply chain operations.
 We envision a future where businesses can effortlessly manage their inventory, improve efficiency, reduce costs, and enhance customer satisfaction through innovative, community-driven software.